apryakhin/legion.stanford.edu/tutorial05.md

 #### Region Accessors ####

-To access data within a physical region, an application must create `RegionAccessor` objects.
+To access data within a physical region, an application must create `FieldAccessor` objects.
-Physical instances can be laid out in many different ways including array-of-struct (AOS), struct-of-array (SOA), and hybrid formats depending on decisions made as part of the process of mapping a Legion application. `RegionAccessor` objects provide the necessary level of indirection to make application code independent of the selected mapping and therefore correct under all possible mapping decisions.
+Physical instances can be laid out in many different ways including array-of-struct (AOS), struct-of-array (SOA), and hybrid formats depending on decisions made as part of the process of mapping a Legion application. `FieldAccessor` objects provide the necessary level of indirection to make application code independent of the selected mapping and therefore correct under all possible mapping decisions.
-`RegionAccessor` objects have their own namespace that must be explicitly included (line 6).

-`RegionAccessor` objects are tied directly to the `PhysicalRegion` for which they are created.
+`FieldAccessor` objects are tied directly to the `PhysicalRegion` for which they are created.
 Once the physical region is invalidated, either because it is reclaimed or it is explicitly unmapped by